 Sometimes our imagination can get the best of us.
 We imagine that we are less than, or that people don’t like us, or we don’t deserve to be here or there because . . . when none of that is true.
-Most likely, you are more appealing to people that you think, but without engaging people you won’t know.
-Use your imagination instead to see yourself making friends, telling stories and having fun!
+Most likely, you are more appealing to people than you think, but without engaging people, you won’t know.
+Use your imagination instead to see yourself making friends, telling stories, and having fun!

 Stay In The Moment

 When engaging with others, stay out of your head and listen to what they’re saying.
 Instead of thinking about your hair being out of place or you really don’t like what you’re wearing, stay engaged and be part of the conversation.
 When you stay focused in the moment, you will forget about your hair and your outfit and before you know it, you’ll be enjoying a great conversation.

 Just DO IT